 Chris studied counselling at The South African College of Applied Psychology in Cape Town, before gaining a 1st class graduate diploma in psychology from Greenwich University.
-He is also close to completing an ISAT sex addiction diploma.
+He also has an ISAT (level 5) diploma in sex addiction therapy.

 He lives in South London with his family and fills his spare time with Crystal Palace FC, football, kick boxing, cinema, literature and foreign travel.
 He also works in private practice.

 Astrid has over 10 years experience in the field of addiction treatment in South Africa and, more recently, in Belgium.
 She has a deep personal knowledge of practical application of 12 Step philosophy for continued growth in long term recovery.
 During her career, Astrid has added to her original counselling training by obtaining a Psychology degree (Hons).

 Astrid originally completed a Fine Art degree (with Hons) at the prestigious Stellenbosch University and has exhibited her work in both group and solo exhibitions.
 She currently has a painting hanging in the South African National Gallery and continues to pursue her interest in portraiture and urban landscapes.
 In addition to her painting Astrid consults as a designer for various music and book publishers and has worked in the social enterprise sector.

 Dip Integrative Counselling, Recovery Coach, MBACP